Battwo/blog/_posts/2025-12-5-the-art-of-debuging.md

 Hint: Think about what the programmer meant versus what the code actually does.

-If you picked Answer: B then your right!
+If you picked Answer: B then you're right!
 The code is checking against the literal string "incorrect_password" instead of the variable correct_password.
 That means it always prints “Incorrect password,” even if the user enters "secret"!

 <h2>
 The solution